-The past two centuries have seen a rapid increase in the number of cities over the entire globe.
-The proportion of urban residents has increased from about 5% in 1800 to 50% in 2000 and is expected to reach about 66% by 2030.
-Figure 1-6 illustrates the growth of the world's urban population between 1974 and 2000 for developing and developed countries.
-Although the proportion of urban residents has increased in both categories, a relatively larger growth in the number of urban residents is projected to occur among developing countries.
+The past two centuries have seen a rapid increase in the number of cities over the entire globe.23 The proportion of urban residents has increased from about 5% in 1800 to 50% in 2000 and is expected to reach about 66% by 2030.22 FIGURE 1.7 illustrates the growth of the world's urban population between 1975 and 2015 for low- and middle-income countries in comparison with high-income countries.
+Although the proportion of urban residents has increased in both categories, a relatively larger growth in the number of urban residents is projected to occur among low-income countries.
 This trend is apparent in the figure and is forecast to continue into the future.
+On average, the total urban population will grow by 1.84% annually between 2015 and 2020.
+(See Figure 1.7.)